taocpp/json/README.md

 The core JSON value class is implemented and working.

-The conversions from and to JSON string representation are finished and working:

-In internal tests we achieve a 100% score in the [Native JSON Benchmark](https://github.com/miloyip/nativejson-benchmark) conformance tests.
+The conversions from and to JSON string representation are finished and achiev a 100% score in the [Native JSON Benchmark](https://github.com/miloyip/nativejson-benchmark) conformance tests.

-In a nutshell, that what is implemented works, but the API might still change (and be extended) before the 1.0 release.
+Some parts of the API are still under discussion and development and might change and/or be extended before the first release.

 ## Documentation

-The documentation will be written once all interfaces are stable...
+The documentation will be finished once the functionality and interfaces are finalised.

 Until then, here are a few short indications on how to use this library: